Cell culture is the complex process by which cells

 Bacterial and yeast culture methods

-For bacteria and yeasts, small quantities of cells are usually grown on a solid support that contains nutrients embedded in it, usually a gel such as agar, while large-scale cultures are grown with the cells suspended in a nutrient broth.
+usually a gel such as agar, while large-scale cultures are grown with the cells

 Viral culture methods